zamfi/cca-programming-electronics-fall-2017/README.md

 1. Display, as text on the canvas, the most-recently played note.

 2. Enlarge the canvas; then, draw a rectangle for each key.
 When playing the note for a given key, highlight that key's rectangle in some way.
+Hint: try converting the `playing` variable into an array.

 3. Associate a color with each note.
 When you press a given key, add the color to the canvas in some way.